1. Policy Statement

 - giving access would reveal the intentions of UNI in relation to negotiations with the individual in such a way as to prejudice those negotiations;

 - denying access is required or authorised by or under an Australian law or a court/tribunal order;

-- UH has reason to suspect that unlawful activity, or misconduct of a serious nature, that relates to the its functions or activities has been, is being or may be engaged in and giving access would be likely to prejudice the taking of appropriate action in relation to the matter;
+- UNI has reason to suspect that unlawful activity, or misconduct of a serious nature, that relates to the its functions or activities has been, is being or may be engaged in and giving access would be likely to prejudice the taking of appropriate action in relation to the matter;

 - giving access would be likely to prejudice one or more enforcement related activities conducted by, or on behalf of, an enforcement body; and

 - giving access would reveal evaluative information generated within the entity in connection with a commercially sensitive decision-making process.